Bradley Walker Tomlin: Biography

 Born in Syracuse, New York, Tomlin was the youngest of four children.
 Beginning in high school he wanted to be an artist.
 His art teachers were Cornelia Moses, a former pupil of Arthur Wesley Dow, Hugo Gari Wagner for modeling, and Frank London, his mentor and teacher.

 Tomlin attended Syracuse University, College of Fine Arts, New York from 1917-1921, studying under Dr. Jeannette Scott and Professor Carl T. Hawley.
 He then attended Académie Colarossi and the Grande Chaumiѐre, in Paris from 1923–1924.
-He returned to New York in the late 1924.
-He began exhibiting in 1925 at the Whitney Studio Club.
-In 1926 Tomlin returned to Europe, visiting England, Italy and Switzerland, though staying mainly in Paris.
+Tomlin returned to New York in the late 1924.
+In 1925, he began exhibiting at the Whitney Studio Club.
+Later in 1926, Tomlin returned to Europe, visiting England, Italy and Switzerland, though staying mainly in Paris.
 He returned to the United States in July 1927.
 He also discovered Woodstock, New York where he spent his summers.

 During the depression Tomlin worked in teaching positions at Sarah Lawrence College from 1932 - 1941, at Buckley School from 1932–1933, and at Dalton School from 1933–1934.

 On Sunday, May 10, 1953, Tomlin drove with his friends to a party at the Jackson Pollocks’ house on Long Island, from which he returned about midnight, feeling ill.
 The following day, he was admitted to St. Vincent's Hospital where he suffered a heart attack and died at seven that night.
 Bradley Walker Tomlin died at the age of fifty-three.